Frequently Asked Questions: Nacionalización

 Those who decide to apply for Chilean nationality must do so by means of a declaration of Opción a Nacionalidad chilena, which must be made within the fatal term of one year, counted from the date the applicant reaches 18 years of age.
 This application must be submitted to the Servicio Nacional de Migraciones or to the Chilean Consulate or diplomatic agent abroad in the applicant's place of residence.
 In any of the situations described above, the corresponding fees must be paid.

-Once it has been determined by the authority that the applicant meets the requirements, they will be informed, either through the Servicio Nacional de Migraciones or the consulate, depending on whether the applicant is in Chile or abroad, that must be documented as a Chilean national.
+Once it has been determined by the authority that the applicant meets the requirements, they will be informed, either through the Servicio Nacional de Migraciones or the consulate, depending on whether the applicant is in Chile or abroad, that must be registered as a Chilean national.

 16. What happens if my application is incomplete or I have enclosed the wrong documentation?